freitzzz/1130604_1160907_TAP_M1A/README.md

 ## Domain Correctness Assurance with Property-Based Testing (MS02)

 ### Introduction to Property Base Testing (PBT)
-In the previous milestone, we included unit tests to validate our model and program accuracy.
+In the previous milestone, we included unit tests to validate our model of the domain and program accuracy.
 These types of tests are called example-based testing, and do not consider all possible domain values (function inputs), and it’s possible that we may fail to anticipate edge cases that cause errors in the application.
-Property-based testing does not need concrete examples of what is expected of the function under test.
+Property-based testing does not need concrete examples of what is expected as inputs of the function under test.
 Property-based testing stretches the boundaries of the inputs to the limit, possibly uncovering failing behaviour.
 To summarize this introductory section, we can say that properties are general rules that describe a program’s behaviour.
 Whatever the input is, the defined property condition must be true at all times.